 No Member shall disclose to any person not a Member any business declared to be confidential by the Council.

-LIAISON WITH COUNTY AND BOROUGH COUNCILLORS
+LIAISON WITH BOROUGH COUNCILLORS

 An Agenda for each meeting shall be sent, together with an invitation to attend, to the appropriate Councillors.